mathfews/mathfews/README.md

 # 💫 About Me

 I am currently pursuing a degree in Information Systems at PUC Minas, building a solid foundation in software engineering and backend development.
-I primarily work with Python and Node.js, focusing on writing clean, maintainable code and understanding the fundamentals behind authentication, data persistence, and system design.
+I primarily work with Python and JavaScript, focusing on writing clean, maintainable code and understanding the fundamentals behind authentication, data persistence, and system design.
 I enjoy building practical projects to deepen my technical knowledge and continuously evolve as a developer.

 ---